Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 -----------------------------------------

 ``get_input_files`` is the subcommand for downloading required files (fasta, annotation files) from NCBI.
 Therefore, the web address of the reference genome in NCBI needs to be assigned.
-For example, ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF_000013425.1_ASM1342v1 Then, the user can assign the file type for download.
+For an example, ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF_000013425.1_ASM1342v1 Then, the user can assign the file type for download.